 Intercollegiate Athletics

-University of Pennsylvania is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-AA classification.
+University of Pennsylvania is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FCS classification.
 The most popular sports played are listed below:

 - Baseball (Ivy Group)